NCATS-Tangerine/tranql/README.md

 ## Interactive Exploration

 The ability to explore large data sets with queries is extremely familiar to clinical data experts and many medical informatics specialists.
-To make semantic databases more accessible to these communities, we designed TranQL - a query language with structural and syntactic similarities to familiar languages that is able to interact with distributed graphs.
+To make semantic databases more accessible to these communities, we designed TranQL to share structural and syntactic similarities to familiar languages able to interact with distributed data sets.

-The [Structured Query Language (SQL)](https://en.wikipedia.org/wiki/SQL) is among the most pervasive data query languages in use.
+In particular, the [Structured Query Language (SQL)](https://en.wikipedia.org/wiki/SQL) is among the most pervasive data query languages in use.
 It is vital to the work of clinical data specialists.
-TranQL borrows concepts from SQL while adding graph semantics.
+TranQL borrows concepts from SQL while borrowing elements of graph semantics from query languages like [Cypher](https://neo4j.com/developer/cypher-query-language/).

 ## Design Overview

 ### Language

-TranQL is designed as a traditional parser which produces an abstract syntax tree modeling the program's constructs which are executed sequentially.
+TranQL is a classic interpreter with a lexical analyzer & parser which produces token stream.
+The tokens are interpreted to build an abstract syntax tree modeling the program's constructs which are then executed sequentially.
 It supports three statement types:
   * **SET**: Assign a value to a variable.
     - ```
        SET <variable> = <value>